MNoichl/philosophical_jargon/readme.md

 # Philosophy is too complicated!
-Or: A quick analysis of jargon and citation-rates in philosophy
+Or: A quick analysis of jargon and citation rates in philosophy

 Justin Weinberg asked a [few days ago](https://dailynous.com/2021/04/15/jargon-citation-in-philosophy/) whether the use of jargon might play into the generally low citation rates of papers in philosophy.
 I found this question very interesting and decided to turn it into a little weekend project.